How to improve how fast desktops/laptops/phones execute code

 https://devblogs.microsoft.com/cppblog/algorithm-optimizations-advanced-stl-part-2/

-New versions of Linux come with Multiarch which is similar to Windows WoW64: https://stackoverflow.com/questions/40343790/how-does-a-64b-linux-knows-to-manage-a-32b-application https://help.ubuntu.com/community/MultiArch
+New versions of Linux come with Multiarch (which is similar to Microsoft Windows’ WoW64):

-new versions of GCC/LLVM/Clang use cpuid to run the most fast code paths.
+New versions of GCC/LLVM/Clang use cpuid

 https://www.intel.com/content/www/us/en/developer/articles/technical/automatic-parallelization-with-intel-compilers.html “Adding the -Qparallel (Windows*) or -parallel (Linux* or macOS*) option to the compile command is the only action required of the programmer.
 However, successful parallelization is subject to certain conditions”